Ceiling Fans

 Smartphone apps can help you control the ceiling fan even when you are not at home.
 You can begin to cool or warm the house on the drive home to walk into a comfortable environment for yourself.
 This is a popular feature with modern ceiling fans.

-If you have a smart ceiling, you can use home virtual assistants like Alexa or Google Home to control its settings.
+If you have a smart ceiling, you can use assistants like Alexa or Google Home to control it.

 What to Look for When Buying a Ceiling Fan

-You should look for several things in finding the best ceiling fan for you.
+You should look for several things to find the best ceiling fan.
 Here are factors to look for in a ceiling fan.

 Fan Size

 The larger the room, the bigger the fan it needs.
 For example, a small room of 50 square feet, like a bathroom, needs a fan with a 29-inch fan blade span.
-On the other hand, a large room measuring over 400 square feet needs at least 54 inches or above in blade span.
+A large room measuring over 400 square feet needs at least 54 inches or above in blade span.

 The good news is that several sizes are available on the market.
 The table below gives you the fan blade size and appropriate square footage.